 Our method provides adaptability and utility, rendering it a valuable tool for scientists and researchers when confronted with decision-making in ambiguous situations, necessitating precise and comprehensive insights.
 It facilitates the assessment of a value's impact on the environment in connection with the decision-making process.
-We have drawn upon mathematical principles embodied by Eqs.
-(6)-(13) and principles.
+We have drawn upon mathematical principles embodied by the following equations and principles.